dkm/xcplanner/README.md

 4. Install the [Smarty](http://www.smarty.net/) PHP template library and set `$SMARTY_DIR` in `config.php` to point to the directory containing `Smarty.class.php`.
 Packages for Smarty are available in most Linux distributions.
 The RedHat package is called `php-Smarty` and the Debian package is called `smarty`.

-5. Make sure that the `templates_c` directory is writeable by the webserver, e.g. `chown apache:apache templates_c`.
+5. Make sure that the `templates_c` directory is writeable by the web server, e.g. `chown apache:apache templates_c`.

 6. Point your web browser at `http://localhost/xcplanner/`.